lgreski/acsexample/README.md

      else {cat(x,file=outputHouseholdFile,sep="\n",append=TRUE)}
     })

 On a laptop with an Intel i5 processor, 8 Gb of RAM, and a 512 Gb solid state disk, we are able to split the data into the required output files in about one minute.
-While it is technically possible to write a program that reads the data row by row, initializes a row for a data frame, then builds the data frame with <code>rbind()</code>, the benefit of the file-based approach is its simplicity.
+While it is technically possible to write a program that reads the data row by row, initializes a row for a data frame, then builds the data frame with <code>rbind(),</code> the benefit of the file-based approach is its simplicity.

 Having split the file into person and household records, we can use existing R functions to load the data, rather than building a custom parser to load the data into a data frame.

 <h2>Read Input Formats from the Codebook</h2>

 Taking another look at the code book spreadsheet, the tab for the person-level data has 1,219 rows.
-Manually creating the length vector for all these variables as required by the <code>read.fwf()</code> function would be tedious and difficult to debug.
+Manually creating the length vector for all these variables as required by the <code>read.fwf()</code> function would be tedious to create, and difficult to debug.

 Here is where knowing the best way to do something in R is invaluable.
 The spreadsheet itself can be used to generate the input length vector AND column names for the resulting data frame, not only saving a lot of tedious work, but also ensuring accuracy of the input arguments to <code>read.fwf()</code>.

-On closer inspection, we learn that many of the rows in the left part of the worksheet are duplicates because there is a set of columns in the middle of the spreadsheet that provide variable labels for each variable to its left.
+On closer inspection, we notice that many of the rows in the left part of the worksheet are duplicates because there is a set of columns in the middle of the spreadsheet that provide variable labels for each variable to its left.

 Therefore, we can read columns 1 - 7 with <code>read.xlsx()</code> and use the <code>data.table::unique()</code> function to eliminate the duplicates.